 If you are contemplating freezing your eggs for the future, it is important to book in with a fertility dietitian sooner rather than later to get your eggs into tip-top shape before your procedure!

 Read more about the optimal time to start a fertility diet here.

-If you’ve thinking about freezing your eggs for the future and don’t know where to start in your egg freezing diet, apply to work with me one-on-one with me today and let’s develop a tailored plan to optimise your egg quality!
+If you’ve thinking about freezing your eggs for the future and don’t know where to start in your egg freezing diet, apply to work with us 1:1 today and let’s develop a tailored plan to optimise your egg quality!